6105-D Arlington Blvd. Falls Church, VA 22044 (703) 538-4710

 As of July 1, 2012, Virginia law does not require a deposition or court hearing for certain uncontested divorces, and you may submit the required "testimony" by written Affidavit instead.
 For years we have conducted divorces by holding a short hearing in our office, and submitting the transcript to the Court, Instead of having you go to court.
 The new law allows us to eliminate even this hearing.
 Because of our years of experience in offering low cost divorces without a court hearing, our office is well set up to transition to Divorce by Affidavit.
 We developed this service for the convenience of our clients who prefer to avoid a public hearing and also who do not wish to inconvenience their family or friends by attending a hearing, or take excessive time from work.

 In the rare situation* where a hearing is required, and if you qualify for our service, you may be able to avoid attending a hearing at the courthouse.
 A brief deposition of you and a witness (or two witnesses) will be taken by us at the location most convenient to you like: 1) Fairfax County: Our offices (in person); 2) Norfolk: ReportersDot.com (via telephone); 3) Richmond: (via telephone); or 4) Roanoke: Central Virginia Reporters (via telephone).
 Other locations are available by special arrangement.
 We are committed to endeavoring to provide you with the best, most convenient, Virginia uncontested divorce service which includes serving those for whom the only practical way to obtain a divorce is using telephonic depositionss.
 A telephone deposition takes the place of having a hearing in our office or at the courthouse.
+There is an additional fee for this deposition in order to pay the court reporter and for the transcript.

 *Divorce by Affidavit is not available in contested divorce cases, or where one of the parties is incarcerated.